metacpan/metacpan-vagrant/_builder/README.md

 - vm_debian

-	At the moment we are using a debian squeeze .box which we have a copy of [on S3](http://mcvbox.s3-website-us-east-1.amazonaws.com/)
+	At the moment we are using a debian wheezy .box which we created and have a copy of [on S3](http://mcvbox.s3-website-us-east-1.amazonaws.com/)

 - vm_base

-	Goal: A new debian box that has _just_ had puppet run and the cpan modules installed
+	Goal: A new debian box that has had puppet run and the cpan modules installed

 		cd _builder/vm_base

-- vm_minicpan

-	The base box, but with mirror of the active CPAN modules through CPAN::Mini